jguida941/ci-hub-orchestrator/docs/adr/0022-summary-verification.md

 ## Follow-ups

-- Consider exporting summary text to a file and uploading it as an artifact for automated validation.
-- Optionally run `validate_summary.py` in hub workflows after `report.json` is generated.
+- Consider extending summary capture to reusable workflows if summary validation is needed there.

 ## Related